 Myth: Shingles is harmful to pregnant women and unborn babies

-Pregnant women can catch shingles, but it's usually mild and there is no risk to mother or baby.
+Pregnant women can develop shingles if they have previously had chickenpox.
+However, it's usually mild and there is no risk to mother or baby.
 If you're pregnant and develop shingles, you should see your GP or midwife as you might need antiviral medication.

 However, if you're pregnant and have never had chickenpox, you should avoid contact with a person who has shingles, because you could catch chickenpox, which can be particularly severe and lead to complications in pregnancy.